 The Battery Boost switch can be used to draw emergency starting power from the house batteries to start the engine if the chassis battery is discharged.

 Press and Hold the Battery Boost switch in the ON position while turning ignition key for emergency starting power.

-NOTE: The House/Coach Battery Disconnect switch near the entrance door must be ON and house batteries must be sufficiently charged for this feature to work.
+NOTE: House batteries must be sufficiently charged for this feature to work.